caaravn/NBN-1/README.md

-# NBN-1
-Doubts
-fc
-ASM team
+Tool's
+GIT HUB
+JENKINS
+EKS

+EC2
+MONGO DB
+KAFKA AND ZOOKEEPER

+CSA----->Customer service assurance
+In our micro service we do not have any UI we are purely backend service and are writen in java version 11

+Applications we work on1.
+Microservices
+2. TND( test and diagones)
+3. Flexicache
+4. TYK (It is a api gateway)
+5.

 Microservices enablement KT sessions

-we are managing tnd spaces micro services and 60+  microservices we are using in EKS clusters
+We are managing tnd spaces micro services and 80+  microservices we are using in EKS clusters

-jenkins 68 use for build activities and deployment jenkins 12 use for autoTDmatations related to infrastructure like health checks, patching of servers
+jenkins 68 use for build activities and deployment (micro service) jenkins 12 use for automatations related to infrastructure like health checks, patching of servers (for tyk)

-we have two different kafka
+We have two different kafka clusters (To communicate between microservices we are using kafka)
-1. TND kafka and
+1. TND kafka
-2. jigsaw kafka (remedy kafka)
+2. Jigsaw kafka (remedy kafka)

+Zookeeper ----> Inside zookeeper server kafka brokers are running

+2 environments running in PROD
+PROD
+PSUP

-7 environments running in NON PROD
+We maintain 7 environments running in NON PROD
-(system test)
+(System test)
-(system integration testing)
+(System integration testing)

-Sit1
-sit3
-rsvt
-st2
-st
-psvt
-dev4
+MR team will work on this four envts and should be up and running before 8am Sit1
+Sit3
+Rsvt
+Psvt
+St2

+Lower env Developers(operations) will work on this two Env and testing happens.
+St
+Dev4

 All the above environment has x-stack enabler.
 This x stack enabler job is starting up the entire cluster daily triggers and start up the env like it will start up the zookeeper instances and auto scaling group.